sureshbolineni/flow-convert-office-files-to-pdf-with-out-one-drive-connection/README.md

 4. Go to 'My flows' section
 5. Click Import and upload the zip package 'Sharepoint files convert to pdf'
 6. You can change the name of th flow and Connections
 7. Click on import.
-Finally it is imported
+Finally it will be imported
 8. You can modify the site url, and library name, Site server relative url variables in the flow
 9. Save and run the flow!